usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 27b %}
 {% asset design-standards/fig_27b_clear_floor_space.gif alt="" %}
 {% figcaption %}
-<strong>Clear Floor Space.</strong> A 48 inch (1220 mm) minimum by 30 inch (760 mm) minimum clear floor space is required for a forward approach to a wall-mounted fountain.
-If the wall-mounted fountain is in an alcove, the minimum width of the alcove is 30 inches (760 mm) and the depth is 24 inches (610 mm) maximum.
+<p><strong>Clear Floor Space.</strong> A 48 inch (1220 mm) minimum by 30 inch (760 mm) minimum clear floor space is required for a forward approach to a wall-mounted fountain.
+If the wall-mounted fountain is in an alcove, the minimum width of the alcove is 30 inches (760 mm) and the depth is 24 inches (610 mm) maximum.</p>
 {% endfigcaption %}
 {% endfigure %}